-Annex C, which is not an integral part of this Recommendation | International Standard, provides suggested upper bounds value constraints used in these Directory Specifications.
+Annex C, which is not an integral part of this Recommendation | International Standard, provides an example of upper bounds value constraints.

 Annex D, which is not an integral part of this Recommendation | International Standard, lists alphabetically the attributes and matching rules defined in this Directory Specification.